niklasbuschmann/contrast/2truth1lie.md

     "I rode llama when I was 6",
     "I'm a clarinet player in my band",
     "My favourite movie is The Godfather",
+    "I used to have long hair",
+    "I've been saved a lifeguard before"
   ];

   // Function to start the game